davidamichelson/DIV6700/schedule.md

-# Detailed Schedule
+# Detailed Schedule for Fall 2020

 **Notes:**

 - This schedule will be updated regularly during the course of the semester.
-Please listen to the lectures and complete the readings on or before the dates listed.
+Please listen to the lectures and complete the readings on ***or before*** the dates listed.
 - Brightspace does not always handle URLS well.
 So you may need to cut and paste the links below into your browser.

 ## Key to Abbreviations